Helium-Studio/kernel_releases/README.md

 # kernel_releases
-A place to post RikkaKernel releases
+A place to post Zundamon Kernel releases